kubernetes/cloud-provider-openstack/docs/using-octavia-ingress-controller.md

 ### Create an Ingress resource

-The following command defines an Ingress resource that directs traffic that requests `http://api.sample.com/ping` to the `hostname-server` Service:
+The following command defines an Ingress resource that forwards traffic that requests `http://api.sample.com/ping` to the `hostname-server` Service:
 ```bash
 cat <<EOF | kubectl apply -f -
 apiVersion: extensions/v1beta1